juji-io/datalevin/README.md

 Type 'dtlv help <command>' to read about a specific command.

-Omit any command to enter an interactive shell.
 ```

 Launch `dtlv` in `rlwrap` to get a better REPL experience, i.e. `rlwrap dtlv`.

 If your application depends on Datalevin and want to compile to GraalVM native image, read this [note](https://github.com/juji-io/datalevin/tree/master/native).

 ## :tada: Library Usage

 ### Use as a Datalog store